NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Overview of Approach

-Depicted in \autoref{fig:overview}, \sysname{} is comprised of: An external factbase (some $\{f_1,\dots f_n\}$); a module that converts a QA pair to a hypothesis; a fact retrieval module; and a dynamic rule generation module.
-The latter three components make use of a suite of neural models to propose, verify, and score inferences.
-In our experiments, we use as the factbase the WorldTree V2 corpus~\cite{xie-etal-2020-worldtree}, a set of 81 relational tables whose rows concatenate into 9K inference-supporting science facts.
+Depicted in Figure \ref{fig:overview}, our framework is comprised of: an external corpus of facts (some $\{f_1,\dots f_n\}$); a module that converts a QA pair to a hypothesis; an off-the-shelf theorem prover; and a suite of meta-axioms that use neural fact retrieval and dynamic rule generation modules to propose, verify, and score inferences.
+In our experiments, we consider one implementation of this framework that uses the corpus WorldTree~\cite{xie-etal-2020-worldtree}, a set of 9K NL science facts that can interchangeably be considered as rows in 81 $n$-ary relational tables.